-Last but not least, the Silk'n Glide Infinity is pod shaped and lightweight, coming in at just under three pounds.
+The Silk'n Glide Infinity device is pod shaped and lightweight, coming in at just under three pounds.

 The Silk'n Glide's eHPL technology uses galvanic and optical energy, which creates a flash using electricity and a lens.
 Its heat also opens pores to better target hair follicles.

 It must be noted that people with dark complexions should use this device on its lower settings.
 Please refer to the manual for more detailed instructions.